Benjamin Moore’s Edgecomb Gray is another great neutral wall color.

 The photos I’m including here today are all from our sitting area, right off of our bedroom.

 It’s a tricky spot to photograph, because there’s very little natural light in this cozy space.

-In addition, it works great with the Morning Sky Blue painted ceiling we have in this space.
+In addition, it works great with the Morning Sky Blue painted ceiling we have in this cozy, little room.

 Edgecomb Gray: A great paint color choice for any room in your home.

 Above is another view of this room.

 We also considered other neutral paint colors for this space.

-Also, we looked at Sherwin Williams Accessible Beige as well as Agreeable Gray, which is quite similar to Egecomb Gray, (but with a bit of a green undertone.)
+Also, we looked at Sherwin Williams Accessible Beige as well as Agreeable Gray, which is quite similar to Edgecomb Gray, (but with a bit of a green undertone.)

 Due to the lack of natural light neither of these colors had the brightness we were looking for.

-So.we ultimately chose Edgecomb Gray since it looks just a brighter and it made the space seem more open yet still cozy.
+So, we ultimately chose Edgecomb Gray here – since it looks just a bit brighter and it made the space seem more open.